BrockDSL/DSL-Data-Harvester/index.md

 # DSL Data Harvester

 This repository houses the current version of a basic twitter harvesting tool that grabs tweets based on a keyword search using the TWARC tool.
 The harvester currently runs once a week and grabs the previous weeks tweets.
+The search term for this data is "Digital Scholarship"

 # Current Data Details